CRPrinzler/HASH-verify/README.md

 * SHA512
 * SHA3_256

 A progressbar from 0% - 100% will show the actual status of the triggered verification.
-This is very useful when bigger files (e.g. 1GB) and verfied or verification is being processed on slower machines.
+This is very useful when bigger files (e.g. 1GB) are verfied or verification is being processed on slower machines.

 ## Running the app
 * Python3